Warrior Yoga is NOT a fitness studio!

 Western medicine recognizes the same three pillars that are the foundation of Eastern medicine; physical body, mental body and emotional body.
 Most treatment plans you receive from a family doctor will include changes to diet and exercise (physical), or fall under mental health (mental & emotional).
 Religious groups also bring awareness to these pillars (Father, Son, Holy Spirit).
 Instead of creating division by the different use of words imagine how powerful people would be as a collective if focused on how we could learn from and help each other.

 This is exactly what Warrior Yoga hopes to share with the world.
-Instead of focusing on creating sameness through removal of difference.
-It is our differences that show how much we are the same.
+We are focusing on creating sameness through removal of difference.
+When it is our differences that show how much we are the same.
 Understand?
 See how words can play with the goal?
 Words are organized in such a way to giving people a false sense of direction or instructions to success.
 Warrior yoga goal is to teach people that they have the instruction manual they just have to listen to what their bodies are saying.
 All five of them; physical, breath, mental, emotional, and bliss(spiritual).